StackVista/stackstate-docs/use/health-state-and-alerts/configure-view-health.md

 description: Report the health state for a complete view
 ---

+{% hint style="warning" %}
+**QUESTIONS:**

+{% endhint %}

 # Configure the view health

+## Overview

 Reacting to each event in an environment can cause a lot of noise.
 This may be both undesirable and unnecessary.
-For example, if one or multiple components have an impact on a service, it can be sufficient to report on changes to the problem itself and not on each related state change.
+For example, if one or multiple components have an impact on a service, it can be sufficient to report on changes to the problem itself and not each related state change.

-In StackState this is done by looking at the health of a **view**.
-The health of a view is determined by the combined health of the components and relations in the view.
-When a view changes its health state, this triggers an view state event that can in turn trigger an alert or automated action.
+StackState can reduce this noise by looking at the overall health state of a **view** rather than that of individual component and relations.
+The view health state is determined by the combined health of its components and relations.
+When a view changes its health state, a view state change event is triggered and that can in turn trigger an alert or automated action.

 ## Configure a view health state

-1. Select a view.
+View health state is calculated by a **view state configuration function**.
+StackState ships with one standard view state configuration or you can [create your own](/configure/view_state_configuration).
+To configure a view to report its health state:

+1. In the StackState UI, go to the **Views** list.
+2. Click on the pencil icon next to a view name to edit the view.
+3.

 2. On the top bread crumb next to the name of the view click on the drop down arrow.
 3. In the drop down menu click on `Edit`.
 4. Make sure `view health state` is enabled.
 A `edit query view` dialog appears.